dyegocruz/rust-sample-project/README.md

 # Rust Sample Project

-This is a sample project using the Rocket framework in Rust to create a simple web server with routes and integration with a search service.
+This is a sample project using the Rocket framework in Rust to create a simple web server with routes and integration with an opensearch instance.

 ## Requirements